sraphs/gdk/internal/website/content/howto/pubsub/publish.md

 ### RabbitMQ {#rabbitmq}

-The Go CDK can publish to an [AMQP 0.9.1][] fanout exchange, the dialect of AMQP spoken by [RabbitMQ][].
+The GDK can publish to an [AMQP 0.9.1][] fanout exchange, the dialect of AMQP spoken by [RabbitMQ][].
 A RabbitMQ URL only includes the exchange name.
 The RabbitMQ's server is discovered from the `RABBIT_SERVER_URL` environment variable (which is something like `amqp://guest:guest@localhost:5672/`).